kb2ma/nethead-general/README-graphite.md

 **`/etc/carbon/storage-schemas.conf`**

 Configure interval and retention.
 Below is a good starting point.
+Entries are scanned in order in this file, so must insert *before* a matching entry with a generic pattern!

 ```
 [temp]